 Somalia and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, and World Bank.

 On December 2, 2018, for the first time since the closure of the U.S. Embassy in Mogadishu on January 5, 1991, the United States reestablished a permanent diplomatic presence in Somalia.
-In addition to its Mogadishu office, the U.S. Mission to Somalia operates partially from the U.S. Embassy in Nairobi.
+In addition to the Embassy in Mogadishu, the U.S. Mission to Somalia operates partially from the U.S. Embassy in Nairobi.
 The U.S. Embassy in Nairobi handles consular coverage for Somalia.
 Other principal mission officials are listed in the Department’s Key Officers List.

 The Somali embassy in Washington is located at 1705 DeSales Street NW, Suite 300, Washington, DC 20036 (tel.
 202.296.0570).